 For basketball games, the polar floor is placed over the ice covered by 4’x8’ hardwood pieces of the court that fit together like a giant puzzle.
 Removing the ice takes two days.
 The floor is heated up until the ice begins to melt and then Bobcats are driven out to chop up the ice.
 The ice is then pushed into large pits where hot water is used to complete the melting.

 What is Terrazzo?

 The floor around the hockey player terrazzo contains more Mother-of-Pearl causing it to sparkle like ice.
 The floors were ground down three to five times to bring out the color.
 A diamond polish was added and the floors were sealed.
-Every single rotunda took approximately six weeks to complete.
+Each rotunda took six weeks to complete.

 The John Havelicek floor scape, located in the Southwest entry just outside the auxiliary gymnasium, features the only non-scarlet and gray (blue) terrazzo to represent the opponent’s jersey.
 The basketball in John Havlicek’s hand is over 13 feet in diameter.
 Havlicek, a starter from 1960-1962, accumulated a record of 78-6, played in three consecutive Final Fours, the 1960 National Championship team and was a 1962 All-American.
 After his career with The Ohio State University, he played for the Boston Celtics and eventually entered the NBA Hall of Fame.

 The 1916 Women’s Basketball Club terrazzo floor scape, located in the Southeast rotunda, spotlights the uniform styles of the early 1900’s.
 Women’s basketball became a varsity sport in 1965.
 The Averill Roberts (1990-93) terrazzo pays tribute to a player that helped take the women’s team to 1993 Final Four.